SveinungA/nettside/content/home/about.md

 +++

-# Bio
+# Hi!

-I am a Senior Researcher at the Uni Research Rokkan Centre, Norway, and Associate Professor II at the Department of Comparative Politics, University of Bergen.
-Sveinung’s research revolves around democratic theory, public opinion, and electoral behavior, with a main methodological focus on survey experiments.
-He currently leads the project *Can Fair Decision Making Procedures Increase The Legitimacy of Democracies?*, and coordinates the research group on Political Behavior and Democracy at the Digital Social Science Core Facilities (DIGSSCORE).
-His research appears in journals such as the *Comparative Political Studies*, *Electoral Studies*, *International Journal of Forecasting*, *Political Studies*, and *Social Science Computer Review*.
+My name is Sveinung, and I am a political scientist whose research revolves around democratic theory, public opinion, and electoral behavior.
+I am the Norwegian national coordinator of the [European Social Survey](www.europeansocialsurvey.org).
+I also lead a research group on democracy and innovation, which conducts research on democratic legitimacy.